mirage/mirage-www/tmpl/cow-introduction.md

 let html = <:html< <h1>Hello $world$!</h1> >>
 }}

-Here, quotations will be expanded to values of type `Html.t` (the type annotiation is provided for clarity, and is usually inferred automatically).
+Here, quotations will be expanded to values of type `Html.t` (the type annotation is provided for clarity, and is usually inferred automatically).

-It is possible to give hints to the quotation expander about the expected type of a given anti-quotation.
+It is possible to give hints to the quotation expander about the expected type of an anti-quotation, by prefixing it to the name of the quotation.
-The hints appear as a prefix of the anti-quotations; the usual ones are `$str:...$` for strings, `$int:...$` and `$flo:...$` for numerals and `$list:...$` for lists.
+Common ones are `$str:...$` for strings, `$int:...$` and `$flo:...$` for numerals and `$list:...$` for lists.
 The preceding example could thus be written as :

 {{